-4.3 System efficiency gains
+4.3 System Efficiency Gains

 By comparing our SCCS with the current taxi system, we now show that the SCCS system can achieve efficiency gains in several aspects, including (1) the higher vehicle utilization, (2)the less number of vehicles needed.
-Here, the results presented are from the real-world data collected in Shenzhen, China, 2014, the traffic volume does not show significant difference over time, and similar results of vehicle utilization and number of vehicle needed can be obtained with data collected in different time (2016).

-4.3.1 Utilization of vehicles
+4.3.1 Vehicle utilization.
 In Fig. 1, we show that most of the taxis are idling on the road over days, which means the utilization of the taxis in current taxi system is low.
-At each time slot, e.g., in 1 hour, we can obtain a ratio of in-service vehicle vs the total number of vehicles.
-We quantify the utilization of the vehicles as average ratio of in-serve vehicles over all time slots, defined as follows.
+At each time slot, e.g., in 1